d0tTino/Culture/README.md

 ## Recent Updates

+### Relationship Dynamics Refinement

+The relationship dynamics system has been significantly enhanced with the following improvements:

+- **Non-Linear Relationship Updates**: Implemented a sophisticated formula that considers both sentiment and current relationship score
+- **Targeted vs. Broadcast Messages**: Direct messages now have stronger impact on relationships than broadcasts
+- **Relationship-Based Decision Making**: Agents' behaviors are now influenced by their relationships with others
+- **Natural Relationship Decay**: Relationships gradually decay toward neutral, requiring active maintenance
+- **Enhanced Prompting**: More nuanced guidance based on relationship intensity

+For detailed information, see the `src/relationship_dynamics_verification.md` report.

 ### Agent State Refactoring

 The agent state management was refactored to use Pydantic models instead of plain dictionaries.
 This provides: